Berlin blocks unearthing of giant Lenin statue head

 The head was part of a famous 19-metre high statue of Lenin, founder of the Soviet state.
 It was demolished in 1991, two years after the fall of the Berlin Wall, broken into 129 parts and then buried in a forest on the outskirts of the city.

-"The department of monument protection thinks it is not possible to find the location of the head," said exhibition organiser Andrea Theissen.
+"The department of monument protection thinks it is not possible to find the location of the head," said exhibition organizer Andrea Theissen.
 "But that's not true, we know where it is."

 Nobody from the city government was immediately available for comment, but the Berliner Zeitung daily quoted one official, Joerg Haspel, as saying the head should not be put on display without the other parts of the body.